-Spotted knapweed (Centaurea stoebe L.) is a noxious, invasive plant which was introduced into North America from Eurasia.
-First reported in North America in 1893, knapweed now infests millions hectares of rangelands and pastures.
+Spotted knapweed (Centaurea maculosa Lam., but more acceptable name is Centaurea stoebe L.) is a noxious, invasive plant which was introduced into North America from Eurasia in the 19th century.
+There are two races: diploids (biennials) and tetraploids (perennials), only the last is present in North America.